Ristellise/Tweeb.user.js/ArchivingNotes.md

 ## Why views are not included?

-Mmm, I think views are not exactly representive of how popular a post is.
+Mmm, I think views are not exactly reprehensive of how popular a post is.
 Plus they can be boosted.

 ...Basically I think views are probably copium fuel for certain *individuals that I shall not mention.*

-## Repost "posts"
+## Repost / Retweets "posts"

 Repost are resolved to the original post.